-The domains & hosting for your affiliate website are essential to getting business on the internet and ready to make money.
+The domains & hosting for your affiliate website are essential to getting your business on the internet and ready to make money.
 The “domain” is the web address.
 It's what you type into your browser to find a website.
 My domain is onemorecupof-coffee.com.
 You buy a domain from a “registrar”, and then point it to the hosting.

 “Hosting” is the place you store your website files.
 There's where you store the text and pictures, your website database, and any other files that tell your website to perform certain functions when someone interacts with it.
 Hosting is acquired from a “host”.

-These services can be bought together at the same company, or from different companies.
+These services can be bought together at the same company, or from two separate companies.
 Anyone who visits your website won't know the difference.
 Some people like to just work with one company to keep it simple.
 Other people like each service to do their job excellently, and want a great host plus a great domain registrar, as opposed to a company that does a mediocre job at both.

 Choosing A Domain & Hosting For Your Affiliate Website